 In order to be considered for admissions, applicants must follow the procedures

-J.D.
-Application Procedures, register with the Law School Admission Council
+outlined in J.D.
+Application Instructions, register with the Law School Admission Council

 (LSAC), take the Law School Admission Test (LSAT), and demonstrate that they have

 earned a baccalaureate degree from a regionally accredited U.S. or Canadian college

 or university, or the foreign equivalent whose program has been deemed comparable